Top 4 Cities With Asia’s Highest Rental Yields

 The bad news?
 Much of the Philippines’ future demographic potential is already priced into the market.

-Costing about US$4,000 per square meter, a condo in Manila is about as expensive buying in Kuala Lumpur, Malaysia.
-This is despite the fact that Malaysia is far more developed than the Philippines.
+At about US$4,000 per square meter, a luxury condo in Manila’s is about as expensive as buying in Kuala Lumpur, Malaysia.
+That’s despite the fact that Malaysia is far wealthier than the Philippines.

 Phnom Penh

 Asia’s second highest rental yields are in Phnom Penh, Cambodia.
-Yields commonly exceed 8% annually here.
+Yields often exceed 6% here, especially when it comes to older shophouse apartments.

 You might have visions of Pol Pot and genocide when “Cambodia” is mentioned.
-But over two decades later, the nation is arguably the most forward-thinking and pro-business frontier market in the region.
+It’s been half a century since the 1970s though.

 Cambodia’s economic growth is equally impressive as their rental yields.
 Like many other frontier markets, Cambodia’s record of avoiding recessions is strong.
-They haven’t suffered an economic downturn in over two decades, in fact.
+They skipped the tech-bubble of the 2000s along with the 2008 crisis.

 Predicting capital appreciation is hard.
 But we think Phnom Penh’s property market has better growth prospects compared to just about anywhere else in Asia.